jcornaz/beancount-parser/CONTRIBUTING.md

 * New features and Bug fixes must comes with automated tests
 * The build must pass
 * The documentation must be up-to-date

+It is fine to have a PR that only partilally implement a feature.
+But the implemented part must be tested, and the feature can be either hidden or gated behind an `unstable-*` feature flag.